felipetovarhenao/stringnode/README.md

 <div style="text-align:center"><img src="images/sequencer.png" width="500"/></div>

 `[stringnode]` sequencer transcribes pattern sequences from a given `.bell` script, using the MaxMSP package `bach`.
+All string and fingering patterns are arbitrarily set to have a triangular wave shape.
 To load a script, select a folder containing `.bell` files and choose the script using the sequencer's menu.
 To play a specific pattern use the marker menu.

 For convenience, the sequencer also diplays two streams of information about each sequence: